ron-rivest/2018-bctool/code/README.md

     obtained from manually auditing a random sample of the paper ballots.

+[Optional:] MODEL.CSV format:

+    Example:

+        Collection,  Reported,  Actual,    Percentage,       Comment
+        Bronx,       Yes,       Yes,         95
+        Bronx,       Yes,       No,          5
+        Bronx,       No,        No,          100
+        Queens,      Yes,       Yes,         100
+        Queens,      No,        No,          100
+        Mail-In,     Yes,       Yes,         100
+        Mail-In,     No,        No,          100

+    The model.csv file is used for work estimation.
+When we want to estimate how long a Bayesian audit will take to complete, we can define a model of what the rest of the votes will look like.
+In this case, we claim that out of the reported votes for Yes, in Bronx, 95% of them will correspond to an actual vote of Yes.
+5% of the reported votes of Yes in Bronx will correspond to an actual vote of No - this can be used to model human estimates of how often a scanner, in the Bronx will make a mistake.
+In this example, we assume that all the other possible pairings occur exactly as reported.

+    Using this model.csv file, we can estimate how much work remains in the audit.
+We can scale up each reported votes stratum, according to its sample size.
+Then, inside each stratum, we can model each (reported, actual) vote pair, according to our defined model.
+We can calculate how much we will need to increase our sample size by for our Bayesian risk limit to be satisfied.

+    We can use the work estimation module, by passing in the flag --estimate_work=True, and the path to the model file.

     It is assumed here that sampling is done without replacement.

     This module does not assume that each collection is sampled at the